11 Years Ago: Eric Church Makes His Grand Ole Opry Debut

-Ten years ago today (April 1, 2006) was an unforgettable day for Eric Church.
-It was on this day that the North Carolina native made his debut on the Grand Ole Opry, more than two months before his first album, Sinners Like Me, was even released.
+Eleven years ago today (April 1, 2006) was an unforgettable day for Eric Church: It was on that date that the North Carolina native made his debut on the Grand Ole Opry, more than two months before his first album, Sinners Like Me, was even released.

 “My grandmother has listened to the Opry her whole life, so as a young kid, I can remember listening to it,” Church says.
 “By the time I became a teenager, you could see the Opry on television and go to the Opry.
 I was 14 years old when I went to the Opry for the first time.
 We visited Nashville and went to the Opry, so I knew the tradition of it.”

-Church’s grandmother was among the friends and family members with him that night, which made his Opry debut even more special.
+Church’s grandmother was among the friends and family members with him on the night of his Grand Ole Opry debut, which made the event even more special.

 When Church returned to the Opry in 2014, the singer-songwriter said that performing in the hallowed hall was significant for him for another reason, aside from the history of the venue.